northernreachtech-cpu/ariya-protocol/move/docs/event_management.md

                 throw new Error('Event is not in the correct state');
             case 'EInvalidCapacity':
                 throw new Error('Invalid capacity value');
+            case 'ENotAuthorized':
+                throw new Error('You are not authorized for this operation');
             // ... handle other errors
         }
     }